kachelo/NGS-analysis-from-TB-sputum/README_Bet.md

 ### Post-filter

-A post-filter tapplied to the variants that passed the hard-filtering generate a more accurate and reliable result.
-This step considering only variants with SNPs or INDELs, ie, those with alternate homozygous genotype 1/1 for complete resistance and heterozygous 0/1 or 1/0 for heterorresistance, in the case of subpopulations Then, we included only reads with a variant depth (DP) ≥10 and genotype quality (GQ) ≥30.
-The rrs gene has conserved regions showing similarity between microorganisms, and therefore we decided to quantify the percentage of this gene's variants to measure the potential contamination by other bacteria
+A post-filter  was applied to the variants that passed the hard-filtering generate a more accurate and reliable result.
+This step considering:

+- only variants with SNPs or INDELs, ie, those with
+  - alternate homozygous genotype 1/1 for complete resistance and
+  - heterozygous 0/1 or 1/0 for heterorresistance, in the case of subpopulations
+- only reads with
+  - a variant depth (DP) ≥10 and
+  - genotype quality (GQ) ≥30.
+- The rrs gene has conserved regions showing similarity between microorganisms, and therefore we decided to quantify the percentage of this gene's variants to measure the potential contamination by other bacteria